xvxx/phd/README.md

 end
 ```

-now you can finally share the file sizes of a directory with the world
+Now you can finally share the file sizes of a directory with the world
 of Gopher!

     $ phetch -r 0.0.0.0:7070/1/sizes